magemore/devenv/README.md

   for f
     process_todo if todo in f
       say if done

+>check ls
+  for f
+    process_todo if todo in f
+      say if done

+now can execute something like
+> if hour > 16 & < 20 ➜ check

+➜ symbol can be placed instead of % in if condition
+> if hour > 16 & < 20 % check

+because i use % rarely -> long to type)
+⤷ if hour > 16 & < 20 ➜ check

+symbol > can be replaced with ⤷ so it just looks nicer and less confusion when read it is replaced after save of file and different symbols have different replacements depending on context i can make it so because i make it for myself to write and read so i don't have to care if someone else will read it

 or even use system scripts when they not conflict with defined functions defined function will override system and @ will use something like @/bin/bash
     @bash